st01c/st01c.github.io/_posts/2019/2019-03-22-digital-art-and-‘meatspace-scarcity’-on-the-blockchain.md

 ---
-title: "'Vertiginous Data' Exhibition Essay, National Museum of Modern and Contemporary Art, Seoul/Korea"
+title: "'Vertiginous Data' curatorial essay, National Museum of Modern and Contemporary Art Korea"
 short_title: "Meatspace Scarcity on the Blockchain"
 date: "2019-03-22"
 description: Curatorial essay for the exhibition Vertiginous Data at the South Korean National Museum of Modern Art